 As survivors, we often talk about “moving forward” as opposed to “getting over” our loss.
 As a moderator for the Alliance of Hope forum, I have told many people that it is possible to live a life of joy that honors those we lost.

-There are two aspects of surviving – a duality to surviving.
+There are two aspects to surviving—a duality to it.
 You never get over your loss, but you move forward to live a happy life.

 How best to say that?
 How do we balance the fact that our loss will become a part of us?